bright green gecko found only in Northland

 - At Risk - Declining

-The Northland Green Gecko is defined by a size and presence that sets it apart from other green geckos.
-At eight to ten centimetres in length, it is a medium-sized gecko, slender and agile, with a stunning bright green body and pale yellow or white markings.
-The belly is pale green to yellow, and the eyes are large and golden, with vertical pupils.
-A gecko that looks like a jewel.
+It looks like a jewel.
+Naultinus grayii is defined by a size and presence that sets it apart.
+At eight to ten centimetres in length, it is a medium-sized gecko.
+Slender and agile.
+Stunning bright green body features pale yellow or white markings.
+Belly is pale green to yellow.
+Eyes are large and golden, with vertical pupils.
+One of largest green geckos.

 This is a gecko of the kauri forest.
-The Northland Green Gecko is found only in the Northland region, in kauri and podocarp forests and manuka scrub.
-It is a diurnal species, active during the day, and it basks on branches and leaves, its green colouration blending perfectly with the foliage.
+Found only in the Northland region, in kauri and podocarp forests and manuka scrub.
+A diurnal species, active during the day.
+It basks on branches and leaves, its green colouration blending perfectly with foliage.
+Often found in canopy.
+Confined to northernmost part of country, from Kaipara Harbour north to Cape Reinga.

-Biologically, the Northland Green Gecko is a viviparous species, giving birth to live young.
-Females produce one or two offspring each year, a slow reproductive rate that makes the species vulnerable to population decline.
-The young are born in late summer and are miniature versions of the adults, independent from birth.
+Biologically, the Northland Green Gecko is viviparous, giving birth to live young.
+Females produce one or two offspring each year.
+A slow reproductive rate that makes species vulnerable to population decline.
+Young are born in late summer and are miniature versions of adults.
+Independent from birth.

-The Northland Green Gecko is threatened by habitat loss, predation, and illegal collection.
-Its striking appearance makes it a target for the pet trade, and collectors have been known to remove individuals from the wild, further reducing already small populations.
+Threatened by habitat loss, predation, and illegal collection.
+Striking appearance makes it a target for pet trade.
+Collectors remove individuals from wild, further reducing already small populations.
+Land development and vegetation clearance are primary threats.
+Introduced rats, cats, and stoats prey on adults and young.
+Classified as At Risk - Declining.